 Can a man change?
 Martin Brady tries to make peace with those he owes and those he needs.
-From his patróns the Castros he gets only a variety of threats.
+His patróns the Castros respond with a variety of threats.
 He finds unlimited friendship with a clan of Mexican ranchers led by Santiago Santos (Anthony Caruso), and volunteers to help them fight the Apache.
 Brady joins the Buffalo Soldiers as well, and helps Major Colton achieve his mission.
 Black baseball star Leroy Paige plays a lost cavalryman with honest clarity — with his commanding officer wounded, the soldier is at a total loss as to what to do.
 Does The Wonderful Country mark a movie debut for the depiction of black cavalrymen?

 The Wonderful Country is a character study marked by moments of powerful violence.
 Robert Mitchum’s deadly draw on Chuck Roberson is perfectly performed and filmed, one of the best gunslinger quick-draws ever.
 Most of the violence is in the politics, with Mitchum being forced to lend his assassin’s gun to unsavory uses, all the while wishing he could put it down altogether.